Last updated: October 16, 2024

 Do you pay back a HELOC monthly?

 Most lenders require borrowers to make monthly HELOC payments just as they would with any other loan.
-However, some lenders offer flexible repayment options that allow borrowers to pay back their loans within their time frame (e.g., bi-weekly payments).
-Be sure to talk with your lender about prepayment penalties and other options to find the best repayment plan for your budget.
+However, some lenders may offer flexible repayment options that allow borrowers to pay back their loans at different time intervals (e.g., bi-weekly payments).

 What is a HELOC repayment period?